How to apply

 A: Yes, as long as you meet the eligibility criteria, you are able to apply.
-You can complete the required mandatory hospital experience during the first year of the program, your Hospital Training Time/Core Clinical Training Time (HTT/CCT).
-Please note that you will not be able to commence your General Practice Term/Primary Rural and Remote Training (GPT/PRRT) until you have completed the mandatory hospital experience.
+You can complete the required mandatory hospital experience during the first year of the program.
+Please note that you will not be able to commence your community GP placements until you have completed the mandatory hospital experience.

 Q: I currently hold a 457 Visa but gained my medical degree in Australia, can I apply to WAGPET?

 A: No. Unfortunately, WAGPET is unable to provide a letter of support to Australian-trained 457 visa holders.
-For more information about 457 visa holder eligibility requirements, visit the AGPT website.
+For more information about 457 visa holder eligibility requirements, visit the ACRRM and RACGP websites.

 Q: What preparation should I do before applying to the program?

-A: We recommend reading through the GP Training in Australia Guide and 2020 Eligibility Guidelines available on the AGPT website.
-Please refer to the ACRRM and RACGP websites for more information.
+A: We recommend reading through the General Practice Training in Australia Guide, ACRRM Eligibility Guide and RACGP Eligibility Guide.2020 Eligibility Guidelines available on the AGPT website.

 Q: Can I apply outside the national application dates?